pirocks/rust-jvm/README.md

 - Network/Sockets and similar complex IO
 - Execute `invokedynamic` instructions
 - Expose openjdk compatible command line arguments
-- Pass arguments to the Java program in question
 - ThreadGroups(except the main thread group)
 - Support for anything other than x86_64 linux